HYF-Class19/agile-development-loruki-group--1/planning/user-persona.md

-# User_Persona
+# User_Personas

-**The project objective:** To deploy of website & web applications for individual and professionals
+**The project objective of Luroki:** is a cloud services , which means you can deploy your project(s) on it , so everyone can see it online.

-## Software Developer
+## web Developer

-- **Bio:** The users of `Loruki` are professionals that are creative, brainstorming masterminds behind computer programs, and need more resources to build website & web applications.
+- **Bio:** Jerry is a **Web developer** who want to deploy his projects all the time.
-- **Goals:** an easy to understand website to build a platform
+- **Need/Goals:** He is looking for a cheap, easy & secure platform to deploy his projects.
-- **Frustrations:** for a others developers they find the resources that are already available to hard to work with & understand.
+- **Frustrations:** other platform are expensive and not secure to deploy his projects, and hard to manage to configuration.

-- **Scenario:** Make an website, get knowledge how we can create web applications
+- **Scenario:** Jerry is looking for a new platform to deploy his projects, he does not want to spend a lot of time & need a secure platform for his project.

 ## Student software engineer